Metronidazole Tablets BP 400mg

 Not known: anorexia.

-Very rare: Psychotic disorders, including hallucinations.
+Very rare: Psychotic disorders, including confusion and hallucinations.

 Not known: depressed mood

 Encephalopathy (eg. confusion, fever, headache, hallucinations, paralysis, light sensitivity, disturbances in sight and movement, stiff neck) and subacute cerebellar syndrome (eg. ataxia, dysathria, gait impairment, nystagmus and tremor) which may resolve on discontinuation of the drug.

 Drowsiness, dizziness, convulsions, headaches